mining/mining/README.rst

 **If mongodb or redis-server problems**

-Install mongodb and redis-server, make sure running
+Install mongodb and redis-server, make sure it running

 **If "python manage.py runserver" returns "ConfigParser.NoSectionError: No section: 'mongodb'"**